Airwallex: International expansion

+Recent developments

+In December 2025, Airwallex was accused of handing sensitive American user data to Chinese government officials that "create legal obligations to assist with CCP espionage upon request".
+Internal messages by Airwallex executives from 2023 found that increased access to information was not requested by the Australian commercial team with the presumption being it was driven by China.
+In response, Airwallex diluted its major Chinese shareholder and added a United States headquarters as part of an $8 billion funding round.
+United States Senator Tom Cotton requested via a letter to Attorney General Pam Bondi that Airwallex be investigated for giving access of its data to the Chinese Communist Party that same month.
+In May 2026, Airwallex moved an estimated 100 staffers out of China amidst the scrutiny.

+Cotton later sent a letter to United States Secretary of the Treasury Scott Bessent to investigate Airwallex for its ties to China.
+U.S. Representative John Moolenaar, chairman of the House Select Committee on China, also sent a letter to Bessent due to its "deep ties to PRC-jurisdiction entities handling sensitive U.S. financial data for companies in critical sectors."

+In January 2026, it was announced that Airwallex had acquired the South Korean fintech company Paynuri, marking its entry into the South Korean market.
+The acquisition provided Airwallex with local payment gateway, prepaid electronic payment instrument and foreign exchange business licences, enabling the launch of its services in the country.
+That same month, the Australian Transaction Reports and Analysis Centre (AUSTRAC) ordered an audit of Airwallex for suspected anti-money laundering and counter-terrorism financing compliance issues.
+In February 2026, Airwallex announced an expansion into Germany, and a new office in Berlin.

 Products and services

 Airwallex states its financial platform for businesses has features related to online payments, spend management, embedded finance, and global business accounts.
-It uses a proprietary banking network to handle local transactions, with machine learning in its SaaS products "[enabling] customers to... send money through local and international clearing networks" in around 180 countries.
+It uses a proprietary banking network to handle local transactions, with machine learning in its SaaS products.
 In late 2023, Airwallex began using generative AI for its know your customer (KYC) and customer onboarding process, claiming the AI tool greatly increased efficiency.

 Beyond forex services, other services include online payments acceptance, bank accounts, borderless cards, and a suite of application programming interfaces (APIs).
-According to the company, as of 2025 its technology is used by around 150,000 businesses, including brands such as McLaren Racing, Navan, Qantas, SHEIN, HubSpot, GOAT, Saturday Club, EU Holidays and Brex.
-Others in Australia and New Zealand have included Culture Kings, Kogan, Freelancer.com, and Camilla, while Israeli firms include PAPAYA Global and OurCrowd.
+According to the company, as of 2026 its technology was used by around 200,000 businesses.

 Airwallex Yield

 In November 2023, Airwallex launched the investment product Airwallex Yield in Australia.
 Yield allowed wholesale businesses to earn returns on their AUD and USD balances without opening a foreign bank account, then a unique product in Australia.
 It became available to a broader market in July 2024, when the Australian Securities and Investment Commission (ASIC) granted Airwallex an Australian Financial Services License for retail investment products.
 By that point, Airwallex had A$100 million in funds under management.

+Airwallex Yield launched in Hong Kong in June 2025, Singapore in July 2025, and the Netherlands in August 2025.